pm7y/GuardAgainst/README.md

 ## TODO

-A brain dump of some stuff I might add at somepoint.
+A few things I might add at some point.
 Not in any particular order.

-- Need to improve test coverage.
-- Add a NuGet package option (dll or cs file?).
 - Think about logging support.
 Maybe via LibLog.

 <br/>